nmkedziora/ilib-mono-by-natk/docs-website/docs/ilib-common/src/namespaces/MathUtils.md

 division algorithm where the remainder of any division, whether the dividend is negative or not, is always a positive number in the range (0, modulus].
-The adjusted modulo function differs from the regular modulo function in that when the remainder is zero, the modulus should be returned instead.<p>
+The adjusted modulo function differs from the regular modulo function in that when the remainder is zero, the modulus should be returned instead.

 #### Parameters